gdalmaso96/PepperPotCheck/README.md

 Next step, to test adding a slice in both transverse spaces: done, it's working smoothly.
 One more slice on x builds and samples in 115 seconds, on y in 116 seconds, on both in 118 seconds.
 To be compared with 93 seconds of sampling only in include/genBeam.cpp

+Next step: add CMBL model and data.
+Model added successfully: alerady with beam parameter in final configuration the final focus is quite good.

+Next step: check parameter consistency for running optuna trials and test one run.
+Then can move to the fit